-Be it enacted by the Senate and House of Representatives the United States of America in Congress assembled, SECTION 1.
-SHORT TITLE THE DO CONTENTS
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,

+SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS.

-(a) SHORT TITLE.-Inis Act may be cited as the "Leany-America Invents Act".
+(a) SHORT TITLE.-This Act may be cited as the "Leahy-Smith America Invents Act".

-(b) TABLE OF CONTENTS.-The table of contents for this as follows:
+(b) TABLE OF CONTENTS.-The table of contents for this Act is as follows: